 For the City of Logan, good planning is especially important.
 Logan is the largest and most influential municipality in Cache Valley.
-It has resources to address problems and issues that adjacent communities will also eventually experience.
-No other community in the Valley deals with the same scale and complexity of municipal government.
+It has resources to address a forum for proactive regional approaches to change.
+This General Plan will help Logan to stimulate quality, sustainable growth within its own boundaries and in surproblems and issues that adjacent communities will also eventually experience.
+No other community in the Valley deals with the same scale and complexity of munici-

 Through a well implemented General Plan, the City can also foster cooperative problem solving with the surrounding communities.
-A General Plan will ensure not only that Logan assumes a responsibility to manage its own growth, but also provides a forum for proactive regional approaches to change.
-This General Plan will help Logan to stimulate quality, sustainable growth within its own boundaries and in surrounding communities.
+A General Plan will ensure not only that Logan assumes a responsibility to manage its own growth, but also provides eral Plan, helps avoid these pitfalls.